I'm curious about what procedures you think need to change in the livestock industry?

 And not only that; but supporting this industry also means supporting the poultry/meat industry because all laying hens get sent to slaughter once their productiveness drops and they are no longer profitable.

 “Free-range”, “organic” or regular, the egg industry is one of the most cruel forms of animal exploitation.
-Please don’t support it.
+We have the power to change this.